-The link between religiosity/spirituality and eudaimonia has been suggested previously (e.g., Dierendonck & Mohan, 2006; Pargament et al., 2016).
+The link between religiosity/spirituality and eudaimonia has been suggested previously (e.g., Dierendonck & Mohan, 2006; Pargament, Wong, & Exline, 2016).
 However, this research has not considered Pagan practices.
-In the remainder of this article, we will consider the ways in which Pagan practice might engender eudaimonia by reflecting on the six dimensions proposed by Ryff (1989).
+In the remainder of this paper we will consider the ways in which Pagan practice might engender eudaimonia by reflecting on the six dimensions proposed by Ryff (1989).